auberginehill/get-installed-programs/README.md

 <!-- Visual Studio Code: For a more comfortable reading experience, use the key combination Ctrl + Shift + V
+     Visual Studio Code: To crop the tailing end space characters out, please use the key combination Ctrl + Shift + X Visual Studio Code: To improve the formatting of HTML code, press Shift + Alt + F and the selected area will be reformatted in a html file.

    _____      _        _____           _        _ _          _ _____